broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

 `build_docker.py` script, specifically:

 - **Determining commit SHAs**:
-  Considering the size and number of GATK-SV Docker images, the workflow builds and publishes only the
+  Considering the large number of GATK-SV Docker images, the workflow builds and publishes only the
   Docker images affected by the changes introduced in a pull request.